Written by Masaki Sato

 Measurement Method

-I ran an iOS release build equivalent to flutter build ios --release --no-codesign on each service, and compared the total time from workflow start to finish.
+I ran an iOS release build equivalent to flutter build ios --release --no-codesign on each service, and compared the elapsed time from build start to finish.

 Build logs for each run are available via the public links below.